TheReallyRealComedian/PipelineIntel_V1/README.md

 ### Data Management

 -   **Import**: Upload JSON files with automatic conflict detection and foreign key resolution.
 The system provides a detailed preview, allowing you to accept, update, or skip each record before finalizing the import.
-The UI now features an enhanced logging panel that shows detailed, line-by-line progress of the import process.
-This log remains on screen after completion for review.
+The UI features an enhanced logging panel that shows detailed, line-by-line progress of the import process.
 -   **Export**: Generate custom JSON datasets with fine-grained field selection across multiple entities.
 Includes a token counter for LLM prompt engineering.
 -   **Inline Editing**: Edit data directly in tables for most entities.
 Changes are saved instantly with real-time validation.

 ### LLM Chat

 -   Navigate to the "LLM Chat" page to start a conversation.
+-   The system supports multiple LLM providers, including internal (Apollo) and external (Anthropic) models.
+Available Anthropic models include `claude-sonnet-4-20250514`, `claude-3-5-sonnet-20240620`, and others.
+-   You can define a custom "System Prompt" to guide the AI's behavior, which is now saved to your user profile.
 -   The chat interface has conversation memory for the current session.

--   You can define a custom "System Prompt" to guide the AI's behavior and save it to your user profile.
--   The system can connect to multiple LLM providers, which are configured in the backend.
+### Database Schema Viewer
+-   Access via "Database Schema" in the sidebar under the SYSTEM menu.
+-   View an interactive ERD diagram of all database tables and their relationships.
+-   Download schema diagrams in PNG, PDF, or SVG format.
+-   View schema statistics including table counts, columns, and foreign keys.

+### Analytics Pages
+-   **Pipeline Timeline**: Visualize the product pipeline with configurable timeline axes (years/phases) and groupings.
+-   **Challenge Explorer**: Explore manufacturing challenges by modality and process template, showing technology-challenge relationships across the process hierarchy.

 ### Table Features